siladu/simondudley-hylia/src/posts/testing-the-merge-with-10-000-validators.md

 The following command should achieve this:
 `eth2-val-tools keystores --source-mnemonic "..." --source-min 0 --source-max 10000 --insecure --out-loc generated-keys`

+> A note about --insecure: this was a testnet-only convenience we allowed ourselves to reduce the time it takes to decrypt the keys as they are loaded into web3signer upon startup

-But you very quickly run into a "too many open files" error.
+Attempting to generate 10,000 keys like this, you will quickly run into a "too many open files" error.
 My default ulimit is 256 file descriptors, so let's up that:
 `ulimit -n 65536`

 Ha ok, now there's multiple pages of very painful looking Go stacktraces and my Go-fu is too poor to debug what appears to be an issue with parallel processing.